What is a living wage and how is it estimated?

 How is a living wage calculated?

-Once costs for each basic need have been estimated, the living wage is calculated in four steps for each of the 3,142 counties.
-Then, an additional step aggregates county-level living wages into metro and state estimates.
+The cost estimates for each basic need are used to calculate the hourly living wage in four steps for each of the 3,144 counties.
+Then, an additional step aggregates county-level living wages into metro- and state-level estimates.

-While property and sales taxes are already included in the estimated cost of each basic need, the additional cost of income and payroll taxes are calculated using the National Bureau of Economic Research’s TAXSIM, a microsimulation model of the U.S. federal and state income tax system.
-For the inputs into the model, the annual family budget after taxes is used as a proxy for income; the family composition determines the filing status and number of dependents; and the county helps identify the state of residence.
-Based on these inputs, the TAXSIM model multiplies the annual family budget after taxes by the marginal tax rate to roughly estimate an output for the amount owed in federal and state income and payroll taxes, assuming that an employer covers half – or 7.65% – of the FICA payroll tax liability.
-The federal and state income and payroll taxes are added to the annual family budget after taxes, yielding an annual family budget before taxes.
+While property and sales taxes are already considered in the estimated cost of each basic need, the additional cost of income and payroll taxes are appraised using the PolicyEngine’s tax microsimulation model, a continuation of National Bureau of Economic Research's TAXSIM microsimulation of the U.S. federal and state income tax system.
+Through an iterative process with the PolicyEngine model, we use the annual family budget (after taxes) to determine a family's required gross income; family composition to determine filing status and number of dependents; and the county to identify the state of residence.
+Based on these inputs, the PolicyEngine model calculates the amount owed in federal and state income and payroll taxes on the estimated gross income, assuming that an employer covers half—or 7.65%—of the Federal Insurance Contributions Act (FICA) payroll tax liability.
+The federal and state income and payroll taxes are then added to the annual family budget less taxes, yielding the total annual family budget needed to meet all basic needs, including tax.

 METRO- AND STATE-LEVEL LIVING WAGES

 While similar goods and services are available across the U.S., factors like state and local tax rates, market demand, competition, shipping, logistical costs, and seasons, among others can greatly impact the local prices of basic needs.
 To account for this localized variation in costs, the Living Wage Calculator data is computed and primarily meant to be used at the county-level.
-For ease of reporting, however, we also provide living wage estimates for 384 Metropolitan Statistical Areas – more commonly called MSAs or metros – and each of the 50 states.
-To aggregate county-level data to these larger geographic areas, where applicable, we use county population estimates from the U.S. Census Bureau to take a weighted average of the living wage – or its underlying components – across counties.
+For ease of reporting, however, we also provide living wage estimates for 387 Metropolitan Statistical Areas—more commonly called MSAs or metros—and each of the 50 states plus Washington, D.C.
+To aggregate county-level data to these larger geographic areas, where applicable, we use county population estimates from the U.S. Census Bureau to take a weighted average of the living wage—or its underlying components—across counties.

 What’s different between this year and last year?